Chiefs (novel): Plot summary

 The scene shifts to 1946.
 After World War II, Delano welcomes home its returning veterans, including Billy Lee, the late chief's son, a young lawyer who served as a bomber pilot in Europe, and Sonny Butts, a decorated Army infantryman.
 Billy has become a protégé of Hugh Holmes and the two men decide to launch Billy into politics by having him run for Holmes's seat in the Georgia State Senate, from which the banker intends to retire.
 Sonny lands a position on the Delano police force, which now consists of a chief and two officers.
 He is a quick success as a police officer, but rumors of abuses at the police station are heard.
 When the chief dies, Sonny is named his replacement.

 Examining old police files, Sonny comes across Chief Lee's notes on the two murders in the 1920s.
 He also begins to track the last known sightings of a number of young men, likely runaways, in the years since and notices a geographical pattern in the disappearances: Delano is at their center.
 Seeing in Will Henry's notes a reference to interviewing Foxy Funderburke, Sonny decides to keep an eye on Foxy as a possible suspect.

 Sonny is undone by his virulent racism and propensity to violence.
 After he beats and kills a local black businessman, a grand jury is empaneled for the purpose of indicting him, though perjured testimony lets him off the hook.
 But Sonny was also observed beating a man at the county fair the evening before, and Hugh Holmes is determined to fire him.
-Desperate to hang onto his job, Sonny heads to Foxy's property and catches Foxy digging a fresh grave for a recent victim.
+Desperate to hang onto his job, Sonny heads to Foxy's property after getting a tip on a missing person, and catches Foxy digging a fresh grave for a recent victim.
 Momentarily distracted by the chance to save his reputation, Sonny is attacked by Foxy, who shoots him and buries him in the new grave with his police motorcycle.